metrc/AnalyticCodebase_Skills_Test/README.md

 3. Copy the 'weight_bearing_data.feather' file into the 'skills_test/weight bearing-cached_data' folder.
 Do NOT commit this file to the repository.

 4. Create an R function pasteur_complications_number() that calculates the number of complications for each study_id.
 This function should be written from scratch and integrated at the suitable spot within a .R file in the R folder.
-Refer to the provided code template for details.

 5. Save your visualization code in the 'skills test' directory.
 Generate one static and one interactive visualization using any subset of data you prefer.